cdreher/CS-1699/Assignment1/README.md

 </p>

 ## Score History
 After each game, the user's score history is stored with a timestamp and total score.
+The user's personal record for highest score is calculated against all other scores, and displayed.

 <p align="center">
   <img src="readme-images/scores.PNG" width="250" />